-THE NEXT MEETING OF THE
+THE NEXT AGM & ORDINARY MEETING OF THE

 GARVE & DISTRICT COMMUNITY COUNCIL WILL

-BE HELD ON TUESDAY 5 JUNE 2018 AT 7.00PM
+BE HELD ON TUESDAY 1 JUNE 2021

 DRAFT Minutes of the Garve & District Community Council ordinary meeting